 QFO makes quilts to donate to charities and organizations in the Canberra region.
 In 2017 over 300 quilts were made and donated and 270+ in 2018.

 If you would like to join us at a working bee you would be most welcome.
 There are plenty of jobs to be done: hand sewing, machine sewing, pinning and other tasks.

 Bring your lunch if you plan to stay for the day.
 Morning tea is provided.

-Please bring something along for regular show & tell, including your exhibition quilt.
-Not everyone made it to the exhibition, and we all like to see what everyone is working on.
+Please bring something along for show & tell.
+We all like to see what everyone is working on.